-Coleman Sundome 4-Person Tent is designed with families in mind.
+Coleman Sundome 4-Person is designed with families in mind.
 You can fit a pair of twin mattresses inside or even a queen-sized air mattress instead.
-With a dome-style design, it provides good headroom, up to 4'11".
-There's also some space for small items thanks to mesh storage pockets on the tent's walls.
+With a dome-style design, it provides good headroom, up to 4’11”.
+There’s also some space for small items thanks to mesh storage pockets on the tent’s walls.

+Despite being the smallest pop-up tent on our list, it provides ample room for you and your gear.
 For use in various environments, the pop-up backpacking tent is weatherproof.
 It features over 4000mm waterproof index, and it holds up against wind thanks to reinforced aluminum poles.
-The fabric is made from breathable nylon that's UV coated.
+The fabric is made from breathable nylon that’s UV coated.
 It still provides average insulation for good use in slightly chilly weather, but nothing too cold.

 This pop-up tent aims to provide you with more convenience.
 For starters, there’s the light hook design to easily hang a camping lantern.
 There are also two interior mesh pockets, two-way zipper, and two doors.
 If you are traveling with trekking poles, the rainfly can double as an awning that you can stick up with your trekking poles.

-Pacific Breeze Easy Setup Beach Tent Deluxe XL is the enjoyed pop-up beach tent for beachgoers.
-It's lightweight and compact enough that it takes no effort to unpack and set it up.
+Pacific Breeze Easy Setup Beach Deluxe XL is the enjoyed pop-up beach tent for beachgoers.
+It’s lightweight and compact enough that it takes no effort to unpack and set it up.
 You can even break it down in a few minutes all by yourself.
-This isn't the best tent when it's windy, but it does include five sand pockets to try to weigh it down.
+This isn’t the best tent when it’s windy, but it does include five sand pockets to try to weigh it down.

-To add more ventilation to the open design, the pop-up tent is made from a breathable polyester material that also includes water-repellant capabilities.
+To add more ventilation to the open design, it is made from a breathable polyester material that also includes water-repellant capabilities.
 Its frame is made from durable fiberglass that adds to its overall lightweight factor.
 This is capable of fitting up to four people, which can be perfect for a family enjoying the nice weather on the beach.
 Also, it has an extendable floor that expands its already spacious design.

-Making things easier for your beach camping enjoyment, this tent has internal pockets so that you can store small items away.
-You can also utilize the hooks inside to hang various items such as lanterns if you're out at night.
+Making things easier for your beach camping enjoyment, this model has internal pockets so that you can store small items away.
+You can also utilize the hooks inside to hang various items such as lanterns if you’re out at night.

 This is not the tent you wish to take in cold weather.
 Rather, it works best in warmer or hot weather.
 There’s a polyester mosquito mesh that keeps the bugs away while providing you with fresh air.
 It’s thin as well to improve overall circulation.